 Yet, they’re so good you’re not going to want to stop at one.
 The first time I made these, we brought them to a friend’s house to share.
 She made fresh, raw whipped cream from their Jersey cow’s milk, and we topped the scones with the cream and their own honey.
 WOW.
 What a lovely breakfast, with sausage on the side.

 Today, as I write, we’re about to eat them with bacon on the side, scrambled eggs and bulletproof coffee.
 Such a special meal that cultivates savoring.

-How many scones does this recipe make?
+How many Pumpkin Scones does this recipe make

 I love how many scones this recipe makes — fifteen!
 And they’re each a good size.
 So for a pretty short prep time, you really get a big yield, enough to put some in the freezer for future breakfasts or to pack in a lunch.